 1. Statement Coverage

-Statements are the program’s building blocks, and they make the program run.
-By testing the program’s structure, you can ensure that the program is built logically and the logic is correct.
+Statements are the parts of a program that enable it to run.
+Testing the program’s structure can ensure that the program is built logically and that the logic is correct.

 2. Decision Coverage